-Every time after the system is powered-on, and the Security Register bit 7 is checked to be WPSEL=1, all the blocks or sectors will be write protected by default.
+Every time after the system is powered-on, and the Security Register bit 7 is checked to be WPSEL=1, if it is, all the blocks or sectors will be write protected by default.
 User may only unlock the blocks or sectors via SBULK and GBULK instruction.
 Program or erase functions can only be operated after the Unlock instruction is conducted.

-BP protection mode, WPSEL=0:
+BP protection mode, WPSEL=0: ARRAY is protected by BP3~BP0.